With an emotional victory aboard Champagne Haze on 17 February, Lyle Hewitson is just 3 winners off breaking Gavin Lerena’s record of 283 wins.

 Hard Work Puts You Where Luck Can Find You

-Commenting that he has been lucky to get good support Lyle responds, “I prefer the word fortune.
+Commenting that he has been lucky to get good support Lyle responds, “I prefer the word fortunate.
 Although you can put in the hard work, you still have to be recognised and given opportunities to succeed.
 As a work rider, one day I thought let’s take a chance and phone Mr Tarry.
 We’d never met, but I sent a message and never got a reply.
 The next week I tried again and he put me on a horse.
 It had no form from its last three runs, but he’d taken the leap of faith and given me the ride and I thought ‘fantastic, another ride in Joburg.’
 The instructions were to drop the horse out, sit as long as I can and make a nice run through from the 300.
 I went and rode exactly how he asked, didn’t over complicate things and the horse finished 4th.
 Mr Tarry said afterwards, ‘Not many people can listen and execute like you did, whenever you need a ride, you can phone me.’
 From there I rode for Mr Tarry and got opportunities for Mr Azzie and it boomed from there, I guess.”

 Lyle finished top of the Work Rider table in 2014 and juggled riding with his matric studies in 2015, to win that year’s work rider challenge and finish 3rd on the Work Rider log.